Safi121/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
-This repository contains the files and documentation for a comprehensive data analysis and visualization project on Netflix's movie and TV show library using Tableau.
+This repository contains the files and documentation for a comprehensive data analysis and visualization project using Tableau on Netflix's movie and TV show library.